 My word, time really flies too fast… With a bit of luck, The Genesis Protocol will become reality, and according to my research, this seems to be very close 😉

 Music has always been part of my life.
 I learned to play a few instruments at a young age, but stopped everything at the start of my university studies, due to lack of time.
 On the other hand, I always have a lot of fun being backstage with the big music family, and I’m posting some pictures here.

 There were also a lot of funny moments outside concert venues.
 I remember, for example, that George Duke once asked me to take him to a place he wanted to discover.
 At that time I had a sports car with a manual gearbox.
 But since dear George was overflowing… how to say it… a little-a lot from the passenger seat, I couldn’t change gears and stayed in 2nd gear the whole way!
-I wouldn’t say it was terrible stress or a cold sweat moment, but I still prayed that we would arrive quickly.
+I wouldn’t say it was terrible stress, but I still prayed that we would arrive quickly.
 Fortunately, the place was not very far and, since he was talking all the time, he didn’t notice a thing!

 I know from where he is today, he wouldn’t mind telling you this anecdote because he had a lot of humor and self-deprecation; he said himself that he had eaten … a few burgers too many 😉